 So, while I personally might agree with some of your picks (A Touch of Sin), have seen one at a now-closed drive in and remember it being comically bad (War of the Worlds) and feel annoyed to have forgotten one (Inside Man), the logic behind your choices makes it a really appealing way of learning about some new movies.

-(FWIW, I personally ended up with a list of 40 titles, would rank The Century of the Self over Los Angeles Plays Itself, Carlos over Boarding Gate, Wild Goose Lake over Election, and Emilia Perez over Un Prophete, but that's the stuff of actual conversation, not comment posts.)
+(FWIW, I personally ended up with a list of 40 titles, would rank The Century of the Self over Los Angeles Plays Itself, Wild Goose Lake over Election, and Emilia Perez over Un Prophete, but that's the stuff of actual conversation, not comment posts.)

 I wouldn't normally turn this into 'what about this film?' but, its absence from the list it suggests you don't know about it and I think it'd be right up your street: JCVD (2008, dir Mabrouk El Mechri).
 Apologies for turning this into a 'what about this film?' thread.